bytecodealliance/rfcs/accepted/wasmtime-baseline-compilation.md

 Registers will be requested to the register allocator every time an operation requires it.
-If no registers are available, the baseline compiler will move locals and registers to memory, changing their tag to a memory offset, performing what's known as spilling, effectively freeing up registers.
+If no registers are available, the baseline compiler will move all locals and all registers to memory, changing their tag to a memory offset, performing what's known as spilling, effectively freeing up registers.
 Spilling will also be performed at control flow points.
 To reduce the number of spills, the baseline compiler will also perform limited constant rematerialization.